nomadiqltd/Charlotte-Tilbury-Magic-Demo/README.md

 Below are some snippets of my favourite bits of the Magic app.
 The videoplayer (using exoplayer), the custom Beauty calendar and Push notifications to specific user screens.

 Challenges:
-Directing Push notifications to difficult screens nested deep within the navigation hieracrhy.
+-> Directing Push notifications to difficult screens nested deep within the navigation hierarchy.
-Synchronising the Beauty Calendar with the feed.
+-> Synchronising the Beauty Calendar with the below news feed.
-Leveraging Webviews to maintain a seamless UX experience in various joureys within the app flow.
+-> Leveraging Webviews to maintain seamless UX within various joureys within the app flow where a user might be signed out.

 https://github.com/nomadiqltd/Charlotte-Tilbury-Magic-Demo/assets/14942202/8b350c7a-ce9f-4835-9ed3-09ed61b07ff9.mp4